capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/system-overview.md

 ## Project Abstract

-Devs and Dragons is a multiplayer web-based application designed as a gamified learning platform for computer science students.
+Devs and Dragons is a multiplayer web-based application that's designed as a gamified learning platform for Computer Science students.
 Users can form parties of two to four members to tackle quests involving coding challenges.
 Team members take turns solving problems within a time limit determined by the selected difficulty level.
-Quests and their coding problems are generated and graded by a GPT bot based on user inputs, including problem type, difficulty, and quest description.
+Quests and their coding problems are generated and graded by a GPT bot based on user(s) input, problem type, difficulty, and quest description.

 ## High Level Requirements